JCU_logo

 Classes are taught by professors of art history from JCU’s Department of Art History and Studio Art.
 Faculty members come from diverse backgrounds and hold PhDs and other advanced degrees in art history and archaeology from leading institutions.

-The degree program can be completed in three semesters of full-time study (Fall-Spring-Fall) and an intervening summer.
+The degree program can be completed in three semesters of full-time study (Fall-Spring-Fall) and an intervening summer or two academic years.

 SCHOLARSHIPS AND FINANCIAL AID